Political status of Puerto Rico: Background

 The United States acquired the islands of Puerto Rico in 1898 after the Spanish–American War, and the archipelago has been under U.S. sovereignty since.
-In 1950, Congress enacted legislation (P.L.
-81-600) authorizing Puerto Rico to hold a constitutional convention and, in 1952, the people of Puerto Rico ratified a constitution establishing a republican form of government for the island.
+In 1950, Congress enacted the Puerto Rico Federal Relations Act of 1950 or legislation (P.L.
+81-600), authorizing Puerto Rico to hold a constitutional convention and, in 1952, the people of Puerto Rico ratified a constitution establishing a republican form of government for the island.
 After being approved by Congress and the President in July 1952 and thus given force under federal law (P.L.
 82-447), the new constitution went into effect on July 25, 1952.

 Puerto Ricans have been U.S. citizens since 1917.
 After the promulgation of the Commonwealth constitution in 1952, the government of the Commonwealth of Puerto Rico presented its voters with plebiscites regarding the political status of its body politic in 1967, 1993, and 1998.
 An additional referendum held in 1991 sought to amend the relationship through an amendment to the Puerto Rican constitution.
 Each time, the results favored retaining the current status over the possible independence of Puerto Rico and statehood alternatives.

 As a result of Puerto Rico's status as a U.S. territory, the citizens of Puerto Rico do not have any voting representation in the U.S. Federal government.
 Instead of outright representation through Senators and House Representatives, Puerto Rico has one non-voting Resident Commissioner in the House of Representatives.
 Furthermore, Puerto Rico is not represented in the Electoral College, and thus U.S. citizens resident there are unable to vote in U.S. presidential elections.
 Citizens of Puerto Rico can vote in the Republican and Democratic primary elections.

 Although Puerto Rico presently has a certain amount of local autonomy, according to the U.S. Constitution ultimate governance of the island is retained by both the U.S. Congress and President.

 Thus, results of plebiscites, whether or not authorized by Congress, while they reflect public sentiment, and thus bear some impact, can be ignored by Congress.
 Ultimately, the results of Puerto Rican plebiscites are opinions, although congressional resolutions have expressed support for following the will of the Puerto Rican people.